mkollaro/destroystack/FAQ.md

 3. lots of resources, little time: run it in parallel - get machines for each topology, install each separately, run only the part of the tests that require that setup for each

+### How do I add a topology?

+First, add a description of it into the test plan, together with a description of tests you want to run on it and ask others for feedback.

+Create an entry in `bin/packstack_deploy.py` for your setup, as well as in `destroystack/tools/common.py`, in the list `SUPPORTED_SETUPS`.
+The tests using this topology should be in a new file, named `test_name_of_topology.py`.

+### How do I add a test?

+First, add it into the test plan and ask others if it's a good idea.
+If the topology it requires already exists, add it into the file for it.
+Otherwise, look at the previous question.
+Make sure the other tests in that file still work, even if it's the first test to be run.

 ### Do I have to use Packstack?